Heart & Hands

 • Small amounts of Riesling, Chardonnay and Methode Champenoise sprkling wine are also produced

 All of the fruit is carefully harvested and sorted in the morning hours and fermented in small oak and stainless steel vessels.
-For Pinot Noir, there is a good amount whole culster used which varies slightly depending on the cuvee.
-Aging is done in 100% French oak, with a judicious use of new (100% Francois Freres oak for Pinot) and all wines are bottled on site.
-Production averages about 2000 cases annually with Pinot Noir being the majority, along with limited amounts of Riesling and Sparkling wine.
+For Pinot Noir, there is a good amount of whole cluster used, which varies slightly depending on the cuvée.
+Aging is done in 100% French oak, with a judicious use of new (100% Francois Freres oak for Pinot), and all wines are bottled on site.
+Production averages about 2000 cases annually, with Pinot Noir being the majority, along with limited amounts of Riesling and Sparkling wine.